EarthenSky/advent-of-code-2019/README.md

 ## Notes:

-- They keep having use use the incode computers we made which I made initially in c++ and don't want to remake in c#.
+- They keep having use use the incode computers we made which I made initially in c++ and don't want to remake in c#. \
+- Okay, for day 9 I gave in and made my intcode computer nicely in c++.

 -_-